julia-crosara/portfolio/README.md

 # Portfolio
-Working progress.
-I'll be building it over the next several months.
+Work in progress.
+I'll be ready to launch in Sept.